cdjc/theoreST/nt_commentary/philemon/introduction.rst

 .. draftcomment:: 300 slaves killed
     :class: comment

     Reference would be good.
+JM says students can track down.
+If someone finds a reference then we can put it in here.

+..
+XXX
     Slavery was therefore a very important social issue in Paul’s day not unlike apartheid in recent times.

     .. draftcomment:: apartheid
         :class: comment

         Not sure the comparison between slavery in ancient Rome and apartheid in recent history is more beneficial than confusing.
 Also, many people younger than I would not know what apartheid is - at least from a social issue perspective anyway.
 (Would be more relevant in the 80's, perhaps)

 It is of note that one thing Paul does not do is to ask Philemon to set the slaves free.
 Paul is working from within the institution to humanise